TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 **Children’s Personal Information**

 We recognize the particular importance of protecting privacy where children are involved.
 We do not knowingly collect personal information online from children under the age of 13.
-If a child under the age of 13 has provided us with personal information online, we ask that a parent or guardian contact us or call 800-440-0680.
+If a child under the age of 13 has provided us with personal information online, we ask that a parent or guardian email guest.relations@target.com or call 800-440-0680.

 How Do You Contact Target?